 This document provides the instructions for the Module 2 reading assignment (INL4.4) in DVA434.

-Once you have completed the assignment in the form of a presentation, please email to wasif.afzal@mdh.se.
-The deadline for submission is 05-11-2015.
+Once you have completed the assignment in the form of a video where you record your presentation, please email a web link of your video to wasif.afzal@mdh.se.

+The deadline for submission is 18-03-2017.